We use affiliate links and may receive a small commission on purchases.

 Be honest and communicate with each other about what feels pleasurable and what does not.
 Talk to your partner and remain open so you can work things out together and ultimately enjoy.
 If sex hurts post-hysterectomy due to vaginal dryness, ask your doctor about vaginal estrogen tablets, rings, or creams.
 You can also use silicone-based or water-based lubricants.
 These may help to make sex more enjoyable.

-Without a cervix or uterus, the sensation during sex or orgasm can change.
-And so, you may want to try these positions until you find one that feels the most comfortable and brings the most pleasure.
+Without a cervix or uterus, the sensation during sex or orgasm can change, and you may want to try the below positions until you find one that feels the most comfortable and brings the most pleasure.
 While these may not be new to you, these are great opportunities to experiment and discover what arouses each other.

 Best sex positions after a hysterectomy